springernature/vpat/nature.md

 </td>
 <td>Partially Supports</td>
 <td>
-The visual presentation of User Interface Components in this product have a contrast ratio of at least 3:1 against adjacent color(s).
+The visual presentation of User Interface Components in this product have a contrast ratio of at least 3:1 against adjacent colours.
 <br><br>
-Graphical Objects (e.g. charts, graphs, or maps, among others) supplied by authors may have inadequate contrast.
+When supplied by authors who publish with us, Graphical Objects (e.g. charts, graphs, or maps, among others) may have inadequate contrast.
 <br><br>
 Third party content (e.g. advertising, customer services widgets) may inject non-text elements with inadequate contrast.
 When we become aware of deficiencies, we immediately take steps to request repairs from third party vendors.
 </td>